-Lanham, MD—Last Saturday, nearly all of the teachers at Fernwood High school bustled around the building making photocopies, preparing lessons, or interviewing candidates for the many open positions.
-One applicant’s résumé became the subject of hallway gossip, frenzied tweets, and Facebook posts.
+Lanham, MD—Last Saturday, nearly all of the teachers at Fernwood High school bustled around the building making photocopies, preparing lessons, or interviewing prospective teachers.
+One applicant’s résumé quickly became the subject of gossip and tweets.

 “Not a team player,” read the first item in the “Skills” section of Rebecca Seule’s résumé.

 “I don’t see why anyone would list that,” commented Bruce Klop, a social studies teacher.
 “Obviously we want team players, so she must not want to be hired.”